Jasonnn13/FitPlate/README.md

 - Track calories and nutrition for daily meals
 - Discover and save healthy recipes
-- User-friendly dashboard and analytics
+- User dashboard and analytics
-- Built with Next.js (frontend) and Flask (backend API)
 - Authentication and user management
+- Built with Next.js (frontend) and Flask (backend API with Firebase)

 ---

 ## Tech Stack

 - **Frontend:** Next.js (TypeScript, CSS)
-- **Backend API:** Flask (Python)
+- **Backend API:** Flask (Python, Firebase integration)
 - **Other:** JavaScript

 ---

 ## Getting Started

-To run FitPlate locally, you'll need to start both the Flask backend and the Next.js frontend.
+To run FitPlate locally, start both the Flask backend and the Next.js frontend.

 ### Prerequisites